The 3 Best Stretches for Rugby

 Most Common Rugby Injuries

 Rugby’s hard hitting, violent nature is a setting for injury.
 Rugby players wear very little, if any, protective equipment and their body is exposed to all of those hard hits.
-Many injuries occur in scrum during Union play.

 Injury Prevention Strategies

 A rugby player must have a lot of natural protective layering (musculature) and be strong enough to withstand the high impact of the game.
+The following will also help to prevent rugby injuries.

 - Practicing the game to become proficient at avoiding the hardest hits and knowing how to position the body when delivering a blow, or taking one, will help the player avoid some of the injuries in rugby.